 Minimum depth25 m

-Distance from anchorage to tender pier400 m
+Distance from anchorage to tender pier0.22 nautical miles

 Waste handlingYes